 The next step is choosing the best platform that would help you achieve the goals of your live stream.
 Lucky for you, we have already mentioned some of the best platforms you can use in a previous section.

-The most important factors you have to consider when choosing a live streaming platform will be where your target audience is the most and which one can make it easy for your viewers to perform the actions you want them to do.
+There are two important factors you have to consider when choosing a live streaming platform.
+First will be where your target audience is the most.
+Second will be finding one which make it easy for your viewers to perform the intended actions.

 6. Interact with viewers during the live stream

 Once you have begun the live stream, don’t forget to interact with your viewers.
-Start out by welcoming them to the stream by saying hello and even asking where they are watching from in the world.
+Start out by welcoming them to the stream by saying hello and even asking where they are watching from.